Parsons calls out Kittle for making things ‘personal' with NSFW shirt

 On Monday's episode of "The Edge with Micah Parsons," the Cowboys All-Pro edge rusher voiced his displeasure with Kittle's gesture while vowing that he and the 49ers would pay for making things "personal."

 Stay in the game with the latest updates on your beloved Bay Area and California sports teams!
-Sign up here for our All Access Daily newsletter today.
+Sign up here for our All Access Daily newsletter.

 "George Kittle had three touchdowns on us, and he posted this thing to IG [Instagram].
 He said, 'F Dallas,' " Parsons said on his podcast.
 "I just feel like he's making it way more personal than it had to be.
 Kittle's my guy, but I'm going to say this.
 Laugh now, cry later.
 We got something for that.
 Just trust.
 If we see them again, just trust.
 And we gonna put it just like that.
 I ain't going to put too much on it.